chelseadoeleman/real-time-web-1819/README.md

 9. Rhinos
 10. Pangolin

-Every time a tweets is about one of these endagered animals the user is able to feed their avatar and keeping it alive and happy!
-But you have to be fast, because other player also want to keep their animals alive!
-After 15 minutes a bar will be lowered, reducing the amount of lives your animal has.
-This application is made to create more awareness for these animals.
+Every time someone tweets is about one of these endagered animals the user is able to give their avatar healthpoints to keep it alive and happy!
+But you have to be fast, because other players also want to keep their animals alive!
+After 30 seconds the lives bar will be lowered, reducing the amount of lives your animal has.
+This application is made to create more awareness for these animals in the hopes more people will tweet about them.
 In extra addition if I have some time left I want to create a bar chart in D3 with all the animals to see which animal get's the more awareness of them all.

 ![Interaction](./docs/interaction.png)